-Customers are able to price shop and jump from insurance company to insurance company quickly and easily to save a few bucks.
+Customers can price shop and jump from insurance company to insurance company quickly and easily to save a few bucks.

-Because of this phenomenon, insurance agents may struggle to sell and keep new policies.
+Because of this industry shift, insurance agents may struggle to sell and keep new policies and households.

 If some of the following "symptoms" ring true for your agency, don't worry.